-Repetitive strain injury (or RSI) is an umbrella term for increasingly common injuries brought about by prolonged and repeated movement.
-Initial symptoms may only initially appear while a certain action is being carried but may include: aching, soreness or pain; stiffness; cramp; weakness; throbbing or numbness.
+Repetitive Strain Injury (RSI) is an umbrella term for an increasingly common range of injuries that affect the hands and wrists and which are caused by prolonged and repeated movement.
+Initial symptoms may only initially appear while a certain action is being carried but may include aching, soreness or pain, stiffness, cramp, loss of strength in your hands, throbbing or numbness.

-Symptoms usually start mildly but, if left unchecked, can gradually develop into severe, potentially constant pain and long-term health issues.
+Symptoms will usually be mild initially and will not cause you too much concern.
+However, if left unchecked, these symptoms can gradually develop into severe, potentially constant pain and long-term health issues.

 What causes RSI?

-Repetitive strain injury is usually caused by damage to tendons due to prolonged over-use.
+Repetitive strain injury is usually caused by damage to the tendons due to prolonged over-use.
 Poor posture, often related to inadequate working conditions, can also exacerbate tendon damage, leading to RSI.
-Other contributory factors include cold temperatures, often encountered from working outside, as well as regular contact with vibrating machinery.
+Other contributory factors include cold temperatures, often from working outside or if the office you work in isn’t heated sufficiently, as well as regular contact with vibrating machinery, which can also cause other industrial diseases like Vibration White Finger.

 Who is at risk?